aiidateam/aiida-integration-tests/README.md

 - `aiida-int-core`: The AiiDA control node
   - By default, it will install the latest `develop` branch from the aiida-core Github repository.
     In order to select a specific tag or commit, edit the `config` variable in `docker-compose.yml`

+You can interact with the containers via the terminal or also [attach VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).

 Logging into the `aiida-int-core` container, you can then run the configurations to create a profile, connected to the postgres and rabbitmq servers, and computers connected locally and to the slurm server: